Leah: Overview

-Leah first appears in the Book of Genesis, in Genesis 29, which describes her as the daughter of Laban and the older sister of Rachel, and is said to not compare to Rachel's physical beauty and that she has tender eyes.
+Leah first appears in the Book of Genesis, in Genesis 29, which describes her as the daughter of Laban and the elder sister of Rachel, and is said to not compare to Rachel's physical beauty and that she has tender eyes.
 (Note: "Leah had tender eyes" (ועיני לאה רכות) (Genesis 29:17).
 It is debated as to whether the adjective "tender" (רכות) should be taken to mean "delicate and soft" or "weary".
-Some translations say that it may have meant blue or light colored eyes.
+Some translations say that it may have meant blue or light-colored eyes.
 Some say that Leah spent most of her time weeping and praying to God to change her destined mate; thus the Torah describes her eyes as "soft" from weeping.
 See the section #Appearance for further reading.)
 Earlier passages in the Book of Genesis give some background on her father's family, noting that through him, she is the niece of Rebecca, who is the wife of Isaac and the mother of Jacob and Esau, and the granddaughter of Bethuel, and rabbinic literature goes even further, with the Book of Jasher claiming Leah and Rachel were twins and recording her mother's name as Adinah and her brothers' names as Beor, Alub, and Murash.
 Rabbinical literature contradicts itself on whether Leah and Rachel were half-siblings to Zilpah and Bilhah, two sisters who would serve as mistresses to Leah's future husband, Jacob, and whose children she and Rachel would raise as their own, as one source lists them as being daughters of Laban, but not his wife Adinah, and another lists them as being the daughters of Rotheus, a man who was close to Laban but not related to him.
 If Zilpah and Bilhah were indeed half-sisters of Leah, this would make Leah's adoptive sons, Gad and Asher, and Rachel's adoptive sons, Dan and Naphtali, her nephews.
 According to Genesis 28:2, the family resided in Paddan Aram, an area believed to correspond with the historical Upper Mesopotamia.